-- An ideal gas is contained inside a cylinder with a moving piston on the top.
-The piston has a mass m which keeps the gas at a pressure $P_0$ .
-The initial volume of the gas is $V_0$ .
-For this whole problem give your answers in terms of $P_0$ and $V_0$ . (a) The gas is heated until the volume has expanded to twice its initial volume.
+- One mole of an ideal monatomic gas is at an initial temperature of 305 K. The gas undergoes an isovolumetric process, acquiring 728 J of energy by heat.
+It then undergoes an isobaric process, losing this same amount of energy by heat.
+What is the final temperature of the gas?
+(Answer: 328.3 K.) - An ideal gas is contained inside a cylinder with a moving piston on the top.
+The piston has a mass m which keeps the gas at a pressure P_0 .
+The initial volume of the gas is V_0 .
+For this whole problem give your answers in terms of P_0 and V_0 . (a) The gas is heated until the volume has expanded to twice its initial volume.
 How much work is done by the gas during this process? (b) By what factor does the temperature increase during this expansion? (c) The piston is then locked in place and the gas is cooled back to its original temperature.
-What is the pressure of the gas after it is cooled? (d) How much work is done on the gas as it is cooled? (e) The cylinder is then placed in a bucket of water which keeps the temperature constant (at the original temperature), and the piston is released and allowed to slowly drop until the gas returns to its initial pressure $P_0$ .
+What is the pressure of the gas after it is cooled? (d) How much work is done on the gas as it is cooled? (e) The cylinder is then placed in a bucket of water which keeps the temperature constant (at the original temperature), and the piston is released and allowed to slowly drop until the gas returns to its initial pressure P_0 .
 How much work is done on the gas during this process? (f) Draw a P-V diagram of this sequence of processes.
-Label the initial state of the gas A, the state after expanding B, and the state after it is cooled C. (Answers to parts (a)-(e): $P_0V_0$ , $\times 2$ , $\frac{1}{2}$ $P_0$ , 0, $P_0V_0$ ln2.) - 9-1.
-[01] \\\\\\ moles of a monatomic ideal gas have a volume of 1.00 m, and are initially at 354 K. (a) Heat is carefully removed from the gas as it is compressed to 0.50 m, causing the temperature to remain constant.
+Label the initial state of the gas A, the state after expanding B, and the state after it is cooled C. (Answers to parts (a)-(e): P_0V_0 , $\times 2$, $\frac{1}{2}$ P_0 , 0, P_0V_0 ln2.)

+^{9-1.
+[01]} moles of a monatomic ideal gas have a volume of 1.00 m3, and are initially at 354 K. (a) Heat is carefully removed from the gas as it is compressed to 0.50 m3, causing the temperature to remain constant.
 How much work was done on the gas in the process? (b) Now the gas is expanded again to its original volume, but so quickly that no heat has time to enter the gas.
 This cools the gas to 223 K. How much work was done by the gas in this process?

-- 9-2.
-A diatomic ideal gas (γ = 1.40, V = 4 L) confined to a cylinder is subjected to a closed cycle.
-Initially, the gas is at 1.00 atm and at 300 K. First, its pressure is increased by a factor of [02] \\\\\\ under constant volume.
-Then, it expands adiabatically to its original pressure.
-Finally, the gas is compressed isobarically to its original volume. (a) Draw a P-V diagram of this cycle. (b) Determine the volume of the gas at the end of the adiabatic expansion. (c) Find the temperature of the gas at the start of the adiabatic expansion. (d) What was the net work done by the gas in this cycle? - 9-3.
-We have a container of a hot ideal monatomic gas.
-The volume of the container is 25 liters.
-The temperature of the gas is [03] \\\\\\°C, and its pressure is 0.858 × 10 Pa.
-We allow the gas to cool down to room temperature, which at the time is 21°C. We do not allow the volume of the gas to change. (a) Find the final pressure of the gas. (b) Find the amount of heat that passed from the gas to its surroundings as it cooled (a positive number), by finding the change in internal energy and the work done on the gas, and using the First Law of Thermodynamics. (c) Find the amount of heat that passed from the gas to its surroundings as it cooled, by using $C_V$ , the molar heat capacity for constant volume changes. - 9-4.
+- 9-3.
 We have some air in a cylinder like that in the figure.
 Assume that air is an ideal diatomic gas, with γ = 7/5.
 The diameter of the cylinder is 5.3 cm.
 The mass of the piston is negligible so that the pressure inside the cylinder is maintained at atmospheric pressure which is 1.00 atm.
 The height of the piston is 9.7 cm, measured from the bottom of the cylinder.
-The temperature of the air is [04] \\\\\\°C. (a) We heat the gas so that the piston rises to a height of [05] \\\\\\ cm.
-The pressure of the air remains constant. (a) Find the final temperature of the air. (b) Find the amount of heat that was put into the air, by finding the change in internal energy and the work done on the gas, and using the First Law of Thermodynamics. (c) Find the amount of heat that was put into the air, by using CP, the molar heat capacity for constant pressure changes.
+The temperature of the air is [03] °C. (a) We heat the gas so that the piston rises to a height of [04] cm.
+The pressure of the air remains constant. (a) Find the final temperature of the air. (b) Find the amount of heat that was put into the air, by finding the change in internal energy and the work done on the gas, and using the First Law of Thermodynamics. (c) Find the amount of heat that was put into the air, by using C_P , the molar heat capacity for constant pressure changes.